igoroctaviano/jsunpers/es6/bundle.md

 <sub>More about it [here](http://stackoverflow.com/questions/33591202/iife-and-global-scope-in-javascript) and [here](https://github.com/getify/You-Dont-Know-JS/blob/master/scope%20%26%20closures/ch2.md).</sub>

+# var, consts and scope

-# What will be printed by each of the following code snippets?
+## What will be printed by each of the following code snippets?

     var a = 1;
     var a = 2;